mrcbax/ActiveAntiPhish/README.md

 Practice
 ---

-You can use the ActiveAntiPhish command line application by compiling it with the [rust toolchain](https://rustup.rs).
-Then, run `cargo install aap`.
+You can use the ActiveAntiPhish command line application by downloading the linux release or by installing the [rust toolchain](https://rustup.rs) and installing `aap` with `cargo install aap`.
 You will then be able to run the `aap` program from the command line.

 ## `aap` Help